RTU-ipasums/PhoSys/README.md

     * Play/pause
     * Next frame
     * Go to end
 4. Seek bar.
 Used for scrubbing through the simulation.
-Because the simulation generates sequentally, you can only seek to already generated frames.
+Because the simulation generates sequentially, you can only seek to already generated frames
 5. Final frame number.
 Determines the final frame to which the simulation will generate.
-This can be set manually or by pressing play again after the simulation reaches the final frame, in which case it will keep generating forever.
+This can be set manually or by pressing play again after the simulation reaches the final frame, in which case it will keep generating forever

 ## Backend API design
-The backend uses the [Flask](https://flask.palletsprojects.com) python web framework and the [Socket.io](https://socket.io) library to make an API that continously sends data to the client with the WebSocket API.
+The backend uses the [Flask](https://flask.palletsprojects.com) python web framework and the [Socket.io](https://socket.io) library to make an API that continuously sends data to the client with the WebSocket API.
 Additionally [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) is used to serve this API and [nginx](https://www.nginx.com/) is used for routing.
 The whole application is containerized with [Docker](https://docs.docker.com) and [Docker compose](https://docs.docker.com/compose/).
 The API is hosted on [Cloudflare](https://www.cloudflare.com/).

-When the server recieves the JSON object with the information about placement of objects, it parses this data and starts the FDTD simulation.
+When the server receives the JSON object with the information about placement of objects, it parses this data and starts the FDTD simulation.
 As mentioned before the server uses an electromagnetic FDTD simulation based on [Flaport's](https://github.com/flaport) [fdtd](https://github.com/flaport/fdtd) library.
 More information on how the simulation works is available on the library's GitHub page.

 The simulation generates a [matplotlib](https://matplotlib.org/) graph that contains representations of scene objects and sends it to the client.
-When the client sends a socket message to generate a certain number of frames, the server continously starts sending the results of the electromagnetic simulation as Base64-encoded images.
+When the client sends a socket message to generate a certain number of frames, the server continuously starts sending the results of the electromagnetic simulation as Base64-encoded images.

 # Simulation examples
 ## **Double slit experiment**